(27) And He said to them, "The Sabbath was made for man, and not man for the Sabbath. (28) Therefore the Son of Man is also Lord of the Sabbath."

 New King James Version Change your email Bible version

-- The Sabbath was not made for its own sake as were the other six days, but as a service to mankind.
-An alternate translation would be that it "was made on account of man."
-Jesus presents it as the Creator's specific and thoughtful gift to man.
+A number of important aspects are of note here.
+The first is that the Sabbath was not made for its own sake, as with the other days of the week, but with the specific purpose of being a service to mankind.
+An alternate translation is that it was made "on account of man."

 — John W. Ritenbaugh